gfannes/champ/amp/uc1.md

 - [x] Search smart-case
 	- Impl in rubr.fuzz based on casing of needle
 - [x] Reload when file is changed/created
+- [x] Allow ambiguous resolving when only a single match is found within its own Grove
 - Support searching for next Chore to execute
 	- [x] Interpret '[?]' as AMP
 		- Discriminate between Markdown and Wiki links